magneticio/vamp2setup/README.md

 Should some of these be missing, Vamp will try to install Istio.
 Just keep in mind that if you happen to have pre-existing deployments, after the installation has been completed you will have to restart them or trigger a rolling update in order for the Istio Sidecar to be injected.

+## Terminology

+To get a better understanding of how Vmap works you should keep in mind the meaning of the following terms.
+Most of them overlap completely with kubernetes entities, but some don't.

+- Project: a project is a grouping of clusters
+- Cluster: a cluster corresponds to a speific Kubernets clusters
+- Virtual Cluster: a virtual cluster is a partition of a Cluster and is represented by a Namespace in Kubernetes.
+- Application: a grouping of realted deployments
+- Deployment: a Kubernetes deployment which represents a specific version of an Application
+- Service: a Kubernetes service associated with all Deployments of a given Application
+- Ingress: a Kubernetes ingress exposing an Application Service
+- Gateway: a mechanism regulating access to a the different versions of an Application through a configured Service.
+In Kubernetes it corresponds to one or more Istio Route Rules.

 ## Performing a canary release

 ### Requirements